5 unique boat trips from Dartmouth

 This is the dinkiest of boat trips from Dartmouth but that makes it one of the most fun.

-For £2.50 per adult and £1.50 per child it will transport you between the South Embankment and Dartmouth Castle.
+For a small fare, this 10-minute hop transports you between the South Embankment and Dartmouth Castle.
 It’s a great way to save your legs if you’ve just finished a walk along the South West Coast Path at Little Dartmouth.

 Pay for your ride when you board.
 Find out more about the Castle Ferry.